Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 }
 ```

- We could provision the following policy and attach it to the task definition:
+We could provision the following policy and attach it to the task role:

 ```
 resource "aws_iam_policy" "fluent_bit_task_policy_s3_write" {